 One of the most recommended all-around piano lesson software and video courses today is Learn and Master Piano.
 I like Learn and Master Piano , for the high quality and varied lessons.

 It is an interactive piano course package with DVD's, CD's and written instruction package.
 This ambitious program is demanding but provides you with many, many lessons.

 It will teach you a variety of styles, from Classical to Rock and is aimed at beginners through late intermediate levels.

-This online piano course is a great option when you want to teach yourself piano, but also want professional guidance.
+Learn and Master Piano is a great option when you want to teach yourself piano, but also want some professional guidance.

 The well knows "Dummies" series also have a fun piano learning software for beginners called "Piano for Dummies".

 It is very popular and has gotten really good reviews.

 Check it out here: eMedia Piano For Dummies Deluxe.

 When you learn to play the piano, and especially if you teach yourself, you need to work on several areas, like music theory, note reading, ear training, etc.